iamMeshi/moba-board-game/rules.md

 - For each 4+ dice roll add 1 damage
 - Attacks and Champion Abilities / Ultimates that deal damage are performed in the same Attack Stage
 - They are however treated as different attacks, therefore if a champion has an item that reduces your damage by 1, that is 1 per attack type; attack, ability, ultimate
+- This also means you can use your attacks, abilities and ultimates on different targets

 #### Defense stage